-You are invited to attend the Workshop (and Summer School) on Information Theory in the Earth Sciences (SITES 2020, August 2-6, 2020, Flagstaff, Arizona, USA).
+You are invited to attend the Workshop (and Summer School) on Information Theory in the Earth Sciences (SITES 2021, DATES TBD SUMMER 2021, Flagstaff, Arizona, USA).

 Information theory provides a powerful conceptual framework for learning, model building, and prediction in the Earth sciences.
 It extends probability theory in certain important ways that make it particularly applicable to questions related to value and uncertainty associated with models, data, and forecasts.
 The joint instructors are presenting a short course and workshop on information theory in the earth sciences with a focus on hydrology, ecology, and climate.
 The event is suitable for researchers (MSc, PhD students and postdocs) and newcomers to information theory to learn about and apply concepts and methods of information theory to hydrological and earth system problems.

 In this year’s workshop the team will be revisiting and building on the 2020 “Debates on Information Theory in Hydrology” special issue in Water Resources Research, with less time dedicated to introductory summer school materials.
 Specific agenda items for the workshop tentatively include:

 - The WRR debate themes, such as information causality, physics, hypothesis testing, and Algorithmic Information Theory.

 - Lightning talks on recent papers and proposed research directions